Yanchep: Transport

+The station's bus network has four bus routes.
+Routes 494, 495 and 496 run south to Eglinton station via Yanchep Central Shopping Centre and the residential areas of Yanchep.
+Route 498 runs north to Two Rocks.

 Politics

 Like many other northern Perth suburbs, Yanchep's population generally supports the Liberal Party at the federal level, but the Labor Party at the state level.
 There was considerable support for One Nation in that party's early days, and The Greens now have significant backing.